Gianna Vallefuoco

 Services & Events

-Customized for your group – Whether you’re looking for tools to to regulate emotions, improve relationships, find motivation, or break unwanted habits, mindfulness can empower you to make long term shifts to navigate life skillfully.
+Customized for your group or audience – Whether you’re looking for tools to to regulate emotions, improve relationships, find motivation, or empower your team to lead effectively, mindfulness can empower you to make long term shifts to navigate life skillfully.

-Expect to create deeper connection with yourself and others, and learn to thrive in each aspect of life.
-We each have the capacity to overcome challenges, fulfill our deep desires, and find purpose and joy in our lives.
+Expect to create a deeper connection with yourself and others, and learn to thrive in the many aspects of your life.
+We each have the capacity to overcome challenges, fulfill our deep desires, and find purpose and joy, even amidst unexpected challenges and setbacks.

 Retreats of a Lifetime

 Join me for the RETREAT OF A LIFETIME in different locations across the globe.
-This one is at Relais Ortaglia with Sandy Ferretti, Sandy AbramsElia Nichols and me.
 Learn concrete ways to optimize your life through breath, voice, posture, intuition, and creativity.

 More info on future retreats to follow soon…

+Mindfulness can be described as fitness for the mind.
+It’s also a skill set for being good at being fully human.
+The human condition involves having thoughts and emotions, both of which affect how we experience the world.
 As humans, we tend to conform to social norms to be accepted.
-Often this means suppressing our innate calling in order to do what’s expected of us.
-This includes how we choose our friends, life partners, studies, professions, and our belief systems as a whole.
-We attach to the identity we create in order to fit in.
-Unfortunately, this can mean abandoning our intuitive calling, or “truth.”
+This sometimes means suppressing our innate calling in order to do what’s expected of us, influencing how we choose our friends, life partners, studies, professions, and our belief systems as a whole.
+We attach to the identity we create in order to fit in to our world.
+At times, this can mean abandoning our intuitive calling, or “truth.”
 After years of feeling unfulfilled, I was able to quiet the influences that weren’t serving me, to find my own truth, and reconnect with my calling; creatively empowering others to thrive.
 Join me to create your own purpose-driven life, and to learn a skill set for thriving.

 WHAT’S NEW